ldsands/UsefulCodeSnippets/other_software/Linux/kde.md

             - The second is called "School" and I use for the icon `/home/ldsands/Documents/pCloudLocal/Pictures/LogoCollections/Uiowa/Uiowa-Dome-favicon-96x96.png`
         - Switching between the activities can be done using `meta+tab`
 - Panel
+    - Right click on the battery icon and select "Show Battery Percentage on Icon"
     - Right click on the panel (called taskbar on Windows) and select "Edit Panel..."
         - Mouse over the "Icons-Only Task Manager"; Mouse over "Configure"; Then select "Behavior"; for "Groups" select "Do not group" and for "Show Only Tasks" select "From Current Screen"
         - On the right screen I add the widget "Pager" just to the left of the "System Tray"
             - Also I configure the widget "Text Display"; "Desktop Name"
         - On the left screen I add the widget "Activity Pager" just to the left of the "System Tray"
             - Also I configure the widget "Text Display"; "Activity Name"
 - Screen Locking
     - Lock screen automatically: uncheck